 Most Knowledge Officer members start with no experience and work through the program to learn the skills they need to break into the industry.
 At Pathrise, our team of mentors works with people who are ready to level up their job search so they can find a great job faster that makes more money faster than they would on their own.
 Our mentors assist with all phases of the job search, including resume and LinkedIn optimization, portfolio building, technical and behavioral interview skills, and much more.

-Pathrise is a career accelerator that has helped 700+ people land their dream job.
+Pathrise is a career accelerator that has helped 1,000+ people land their dream job.
 Fellows learn through workshops and 1-on-1 sessions, then they put their new knowledge into practice in their job search.
 With our support, fellows triple their application response rate, double their interview scores, and negotiate 10-20% higher salaries.
-We offer a 9% income share agreement (ISA) so you don’t pay until you land a great tech job.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they land a job they love and start working.
 We never require deposits or upfront payments.

 Pathrise optimizes the job search through workshops and 1-on-1 mentoring.
 If you want to land your dream job faster, join Pathrise.